-- scsi\mod max\scsi\1uns=255 This line is required so that the host can read more than one device on each storage subsystem - lpfc lpfc\nodev\tmo=60 The setting is not adjustable.
-60 is the required setting. - lpfc\lun\queue\depth=xx The setting is adjustable.
-The default is 30. - lpfc\inq\pqb\filter=0x01 Use this setting if needed.
+- scsi\mod max\scsi\luns=255 This line is required, on both single-path and RDAC configurations, so that the host can read more than one device on each storage subsystem - lpfc lpfc\nodev\tmo=60 The setting must be set to 60 for proper error handling on RDAC configurations only.
+Do not use this setting for single-path configurations.
+See the Emulex readme file for information about preferred settings for non-RDAC configurations. - lpfc\lun\queue\depth=xx Setting the queue\depth attribute to the appropriate value is important for system performance.
+If you have a large DS4000 configuration with many logical drives and hosts attached, use this setting for high performance.
+See "Viewing or changing queue depth" on page 172 to learn how and when to adjust the queue depth for your system. - lpfc\inq\pqb\filter=0x01 Use this setting if needed, for both single-path and RDAC configurations.
 The filter parameter fixes a known SCSI midlayer problem in some distributions.
 Use this setting if you find duplicate LUN 0's in /proc/scsi/scsi, per attached DS4000.

-After you finish updating the configuration file, continue to the next procedure, "Recording the HBA worldwide port names" on page 154.
+After you finish updating the configuration file, continue to the next procedure, "Recording the HBA worldwide port names."

-Downloading the QLogic HBA driver and utility packages (for BladeCenter JS20 servers only): Complete the following steps to install the HBA driver and utility packages for BladeCenter JS20 servers, if necessary.
+Downloading the QLogic HBA driver and utility packages (for BladeCenter servers only): Complete the following steps to install the HBA driver and utility packages for BladeCenter servers, if necessary.